 Even after the adversity of the last 650 years, the inside of 30 Threadneedle Street boasts high ceilings, tall windows, Chinese silk wallpaper, and chandeliers.
 With room for up to 280 diners, the only obstacle will be keeping your eyes on your plate and not the magnificent decor.
 While on site they encourage guests to soak in the architecture surrounding them at every turn and in every one of the rooms.

 A Merchant Taylors wedding is known to be a magical occasion too.
 The beautiful, historic building is nestled in the heart of the City of London, yet as guests step through the door, they will feel like they’ve been transported to a different world.
 The Great Hall dates to the 14th century and can cater for large numbers up to 280 people.
 Its high ceilings and windows give the room a fabulous sense of space and occasion.

+They also have smaller rooms like The Parlour and the Drawing Room for more intimate wedding receptions.
 People are always pleasantly surprised that behind the discreet blue doors on Threadneedle Street is a world of grandeur, steeped in history.
 Not only is Merchant Taylors one of the only livery halls with an outdoor space and working organ, they are also one of the few with their own in-house catering team.

 Accompanying the breath-taking location is our newly designed Christmas menu with all the delicious festive favourites along with an extensive wine list.
 They’ve been doing this for quite some time now.
 They have it down to a tee.